-Place the cauliflower florets into a baking tray and drizzle with 1 tbsp olive oil.
+- Place the cauliflower florets into a baking tray and drizzle with 1 tablespoon olive oil.
 Roast for 20-30 minutes until soft and turning brown.

-With lightly oiled hands shape into balls and place on a lined baking tray.
+- With lightly oiled hands shape into balls.
+Press firmly to help them hold their shape.
+Place on a lined baking tray.
 Brush lightly with oil.

 - Roast for 20-25 minutes, turning carefully halfway, until golden brown.